benatbarrueta/biciTech/readme.md

 If you want to see the documentation of the api you have to enter in this [link](http:localhost:2000/api-docs) after starting the server

 ### 3. AUTHENTICATION MICROSERVICE 🪪
-This microservice is developed in Flask(Python) and is used to log in, register, get the data related with the user.
-All the dat ais saved in a mysql database.
+This microservice is developed in Flask(Python) and is used to log in, register, get the data related with the user and manage the favorite roads.
+All this data is saved in a mysql database.

 #### INSTALLATION ⚙️
 To run it, you need to download or clone the repository and have Python installed.